DavidDump/bakalar/spec.md

 Expressions can be single literals, binary expressions or unary expressions.
 Binary expressions consist of a infix operator and two subexpressions.
 Unary expressions consist of a prefix operator and a single subexpression.

 ## Symbols
 The names of variables and constants are referred to as symbols.
-A symbol has to start with a letter, followed by any number of letters, numbers on underscores (`_`).
+A symbol has to start with a letter, followed by any number of letters, digits on underscores (`_`).
 The programmer can bind expressions to symbols.
 Binding a constant symbol uses the double colon (`::`) operator, binding a variable symbol uses the colon-equals (`:=`) operator.
 Example of binding a constants and a variable symbol:
 ```
 foo :: 1; // This is a constant symbol
 bar := 2; // This is a variable symbol